aquinnallen/qm-exmlc/README.md

-# qm-exmlc — XML Structural Diff
+# qm-exmlc — Quinn's More-Excellent XML Compare

 A browser-based XML comparison tool that diffs XML *structurally* instead of as text.
 The specific problem it solves: when a group of sibling elements